Application to Degree Programs

 The Qualifying Examination must be conducted in English.

 Choosing the Qualifying Examination Committee

 In consultation with his or her Primary Advisor, a Qualifying Examination Committee is nominated at least one semester before the student enters the Qualifying Examination study period.
-After consulting with the Primary Advisor, the Director of Graduate Studies signs off on the nomination of the Qualifying Examination Committee.
+After consulting with the Primary Advisor, the Head Graduate Advisor signs off on the nomination of the Qualifying Examination Committee.
 The committee is appointed by the Dean of the Graduate Division, acting on behalf of the Graduate Council.
 The EALC members of the Qualifying Examination Committee reserve the right to accept or reject the proposed outside field.